zapier/zapier-platform/packages/cli/docs/cli.md

   * `admin`, who can edit everything about the integration

-  * `subscriber`, who can't directly access the app, but will receive periodic email updates.
+  * `collaborator`, who has read-only access for the app, and will receive periodic email updates.
 These updates include quarterly health scores and more.

-  * `collaborator`, who has read-only access for the app, but will receive periodic email updates.
+  * `subscriber`, who can't directly access the app, but will receive periodic email updates.
 These updates include quarterly health scores and more.

 Use the `zapier team:add` and `zapier team:remove` commands to modify your team.